itailang/itailang.github.io/README.md

-This is the source code for Itai Lang's academic webpage.
+This is the source code for the academic webpage of [Itai Lang](https://github.com/itailang/itailang.github.io).

 The webpage was adapted from the webpage of [Jon Barron](https://jonbarron.info/).
 We thank Jon Barron for sharing his [source code](https://github.com/jonbarron/website/).